e-harrell/idtheft/README.md

-Studying potential predictors of past year identity theft
+Predicting past year identity theft using data from the 2016 Identity Theft Supplement to the National Crime Victimization Survey.